blackchip-org/lfs-rpm/README.md

 real	118m7.072s
 ```

-Once done, the root filesystem can be found at *build/stage2/stage2.tar.gz* and
+Once done, the root filesystem can be found at *build/config/config.tar.gz* and
 the kernel at *build/boot*.

-### `./lfs mkimage`
+### Run `./lfs mkimage`

 The tarball now has to be converted to a filesystem image.
 This requires root
 privileges as it is necessary to temporarily mount the image to copy in the
 filesystem.
 Run this command and enter in your password if prompted.
 The root
 filesystem image will now be at *build/lfs-${lfs_version}-root.img*

-### `./lfs boot`

-This tests the newly created image in a QEMU virtual machine.
-Login with user
-*lfs* and you should then be at a bash prompt.
-To exit the virtual machine,
-enter in *Control-a c* to get to the qemu prompt and then type in *quit*.
+### Create and boot a VM

+- Start virt-manager
+- Select File -> New Virtual Machine
+- Select "Import existing disk image"
+- For "Provide the existing storage path" enter in the full path to "build/lfs-12.0-root.img"
+- For "Choose the operating system your are installing", select "Generic Linux 2022"
+- Click on "Forward"
+- Adjust memory and CPUs as needed and click on "Forward"
+- For "Name", put in "LFS" or any name that you like
+- Click on "Customize configuration before install"
+- Click on "Finish"
+- On the left sidebar, select "Boot Options" and the open "Direct kernel boot"
+- Click on "Enable direct kernel boot"
+- For "Kernel path" enter the full path to "build/boot/vmlinuz"
+- Leave "Initrd path" blank
+- For "Kernel args" enter in "root=/dev/vda rw"
+- Click on "Apply"
+- In the top left-hand corner, select "Begin Installation"

+The operating system should now boot.
+Login with user "lfs", password
+"lfs".
+The root password is also "lfs".
+Verify network connectivity with
+"ping 8.8.8.8"

 ## Build Process